jspecify/jspecify/docs/spec.md

 components of `T`.

 > For example, "the nullness operator of `List<@Nullable Object>`" refers to the
-> nullness of the list's type, not that of its element type.
+> whether the list itself may be `null`, not whether its elements may be.

 ## Null-marked scope